KerbalMissile/Kerbal-Civilization-Project/README.md

 - Python Script (Downloads certain tiles or whole areas so you can see them in-game, quickly)
 - Easter eggs on other planets
 - LOD  to improve performance
+- Realscale & Quarterscale support (Quarter is un-tested, should work though)

 **Future Features (In order from which will come first to last):**
 - Bridges